tryton/tryton/trytond/doc/ref/fields.rst

    Name of the field that holds the data's filename.

-   Default value is an empty string, which means the data has no filename (in this case, the filename is hidden, and the "Open" button is hidden when the widget is set to "image").
+   Default value is an empty string, which means the data has no filename (in this case, the filename is hidden).

+.. attribute:: Binary.filename_ext

+   The extension to append to the :attr:`~Binary.filename`.

+   The default value is empty.

 .. attribute:: Binary.file_id